Politics of Thailand

-Until 22 May 2014, the politics of Thailand were conducted within the framework of a constitutional monarchy, whereby the prime minister is the head of government and a hereditary monarch is head of state.
+The politics of Thailand are conducted within the framework of a constitutional monarchy, whereby the prime minister is the head of government and a hereditary monarch is head of state.
 The judiciary is independent of the executive and the legislative branches.

 Following the coup d'état of 22 May 2014 revoking the 2007 constitution, a military organization called National Council for Peace and Order (NCPO) had taken over administration.
 The chief of NCPO abolished the national assembly and assumed the responsibilities of the legislative branch.
 Under the martial law enforced throughout the kingdom, military courts have been tasked to be responsible for some cases that are normally under the civilian courts.
 However, the court system, including the Constitutional Court, still remains in existence, even without the constitution.
 The NCPO was formally dissolved following the swearing-in of the new cabinet on 16 July 2019.

-Thai kingdoms and the late Kingdom of Siam were under absolute rule of kings.
-After the "democratic revolution" in 1932, led by Westernized bureaucrats and a tradition-oriented military, the country officially became a constitutional monarchy with a prime minister as the government head.
+The Kingdom of Siam (now known as Thailand) was ruled as an absolute monarchy.
+After the Siamese revolution in 1932, led by westernized bureaucrats and a tradition-oriented military, Siam officially became a constitutional monarchy with a prime minister as the head of government.
 The first written constitution was issued.
 Politics became the arena of fighting factions between old and new elites, bureaucrats, and generals.
-Coups happened from time to time, often bringing the country under the rule of yet another junta.
-To date Thailand has had 20 charters and constitutions, reflecting a high degree of political instability.
+Coups occurred from time to time, often bringing the country under the rule of military juntas.
+To date, Thailand has had 20 charters and constitutions, reflecting a high degree of political instability.
 After successful coups, military regimes have abrogated existing constitutions and promulgated interim charters.
-Negotiations between politicians, bureaucrats, influence peddlers, Corporate Leaders and Army Officers have become a driving force in the restoration of temporary political stability.
+Negotiations between politicians, bureaucrats, influence peddlers, corporate leaders and army officers have become a driving force in the restoration of temporary political stability.

+However, due to the impact of military juntas, Thailand has a status of an electoral autocracy, according to the V-Dem Democracy Indices.